Indianapolis 500 traditions: Victory Lane

 Immediately after taking the checkered flag, the race winner drives to Victory Lane.
 The celebration to honor the winner begins with the car being wheeled onto a black and white checkered periphery.
 The driver is presented with the Borg-Warner Trophy, which is situated behind the car in a prominent location.
 A floral wreath (containing 33 lilies to commemorate the 33 drivers of the field) is placed around the winners neck, and the winner is presented with the traditional bottle of milk for refreshment.
 Interviews are taken for television, radio, and over the public address system.
 The driver's crew and team owner(s) also are invited to celebrate in victory lane, and are joined by numerous dignitaries, including the 500 Festival Queen and Princesses court, track and series personalities, celebrities, and various sponsor representatives.
 The Indianapolis 500 notably does not utilize a podium for the top-three finishers as is customary in other forms of racing, as well as at most other IndyCar events.
 Only the winning driver and team participate in victory lane celebrations, believed to be an homage to horse racing's Winner's Circle.

 In the early years, victory lane was located at the far south end of the pit area, near the entrance to Turn One.
 For many years, it was identified by a large black and white checkered carpet.
 This location was used through 1970.
 In 1971, victory lane was moved to the horseshoe area located in front of the Master Control Tower.
 The car would be rolled up two checkered ramps, to a raised platform a few feet above the ground.
 In 1986, a new victory lane was constructed, which was a hydraulic lift in the pit lane.
 In 1994, after the pit lane was reconstructed, victory lane was moved back to the horseshoe area, this time on a large cylindrical platform.

 The current victory lane is located beneath the Victory Podium stage, adjacent to the Pagoda.
-The podium, which was originally built in 2000 for the U.S. Grand Prix to serve as a 1st-2nd-3rd podium for that event, is not used as a podium for the Indy 500 or for the Brickyard 400.
+The podium was originally built in 2000 for the U.S. Grand Prix to serve as a 1st-2nd-3rd podium for that event and later MotoGP, SCCA, and USAC events, but is not used as a podium for either the Indy 500 or the Brickyard 400.
 Instead it has been utilized as a stage for pre-race ceremonies.
-In 2020, as part of capital improvements by the new Penske ownership, the podium was upgraded to include a new hoist to lift the winning car on top of the victory podium platform stage.
+In 2020, as part of capital improvements by the new Penske ownership, the podium was upgraded to include a new hoist to lift the winning car on top of the victory podium platform stage, a throwback to the 1986–1998 version of victory lane.